 5- Kite size and Board Size calculator (*NEW)

-Need help deciding which kite size to buy?
+Are you located in Australia and need help deciding which kite size to buy?
 Contact-us for some free advice.

 How to choose a kite size